das-labor/neopg/README.md

 permissive `Simplified BSD` license (the same license as Botan, the cryptography library we want to use).

+AT THIS TIME, THE COMPLETE WORK IS NECESSARILY LICENSED UNDER THE MOST RESTRICTIVE LICENSE OF ANY OF ITS PARTS, THE GPLv3.
+See the file license.txt for details.

 The dependencies are also released under their respective various licenses.